Drowsyyyyy/cse15l-lab-reports/lab_report1.md

 Error: N/A.

-2. Share an exmaple of using the command with a path to a directory as an argument,
+2. Share an exmaple of using the command with a path to a directory as an argument.

 Answer: ![Image](with argument.PNG)